gboje0/quizApp/joourney.md

 ### Public Sector Partners

-- Customer continues to receive support through an SDF contact where required.
+- Customer contacts SDF or is engaged through an existing relati
+- API access request and approval are handled manually.
+- API subscription is granted.
 - Customer has more independence than in Release 2.
+- Documentation is provided by email.
 - API keys can be generated through MyFoundry.
-- Manual support is still available for questions, onboarding, and scaling usage.
+- Manual support is available for questions, onboarding, and scaling usage.

 ### Researchers

+- Customer discovers the APIs through TRE access request.
-- Customer can subscribe to APIs.
+- Customer completes vetting or DAC process.
+- API subscription based on researchers needs are granted
 - Customer can generate API keys independently.
-- Documentation is still provided by email.
+- Documentation is provided by email.
+- Customer can begin exploring the data and testing analytical use cases.
 - Customer can expand usage more quickly without waiting for every access step to be handled manually.

 ## What This Enables for Customers

-Release 3 provides faster onboarding, better control over API access, and reduced reliance on manual processes [1].
+Release 3 provides faster onboarding, better control over API access, and reduced reliance on manual processes.

-## Customer Benefit
+## Benefit

 - Faster access to API keys.
 - More independence.
-- Less waiting for manual setup.
 - Better suited for customers moving from testing into broader usage.

 ---